 - Have established a cumulative GPR of 3.5 or better

-- Be willing to make a substantial commitment to undergraduate research starting the summer after their freshmen year until graduation with a Bachelor's degree.
+- Be willing to make a substantial commitment to undergraduate research starting the summer after their freshmen year through spring of your senior year (three years) or until graduation with a Bachelor's degree, whichever comes first.

 The Beckman selection committee looks for candidates who demonstrate: